JasonSWFu/NoNG-IS-/index.md

 **Example 2: YOU1000000101_S0000132.wav**

-***Target transcript:*** yet anytime you and i question the schemes of the dogooders or dare to dig into any of their motives were denounced as being against their humanitarian goals they say we are always against things we are never for anything
+***Target transcript:*** yet anytime you and i question the schemes of the dogooders or dare to dig into any of their motives we're denounced as being against their humanitarian goals they say we are always against things we are never for anything.

-[**VoiceCraft:**]
+[**VoiceCraft:**] content: yet anytime you and i question the schemes of the dog or dare to dig into any of their motives we're denounced as gooders. we're denounced as being against their humanitarian goals they say we're always against things we are never for anything.

 <audio style="width:320px" controls="controls">
 	<source src="wavs/YOU1000000101_S0000132_seed1.wav" type="audio/wav" />